microsoft/MixedReality-WebRTC/projects/libwebrtc/README.md

 1. A bash shell is required to build libwebrtc.
     * **Linux, Android, Mac, and iOS**: See ENV-UNIX.md for instructions to configure your Unix build environment.
-    * **Windows, UWP, Hololens**: See ENV-WIN.md for instructions to build on Windows (TBD).
+    * **Windows, UWP**: See ENV-WIN.md for instructions to build on Windows (TBD).

 2. Decide where you want Chromium's Depot Tools and the WebRTC repos to be cloned.
 This location can be outside this folder structure, even on another drive.
-Ensure the drive has at least 30GB free.
+Ensure the drive has at least 40GB free.

 3. Open a bash shell and change directory to the folder containing this README, then do the following: